mattermost/docs/source/deployment/cluster.rst

 A service interruption is not required for most configuration updates.
 See `Server Upgrades Requiring Service Interruption`_ for a list of configuration updates that require a service interruption.

-You can apply updates during a period of low load, but if your HA cluster is sized correctly, you can do it at any time.
+You can apply updates during a period of low load, but if your high availability cluster is sized correctly, you can do it at any time.
 The system downtime is brief, and depends on the number of Mattermost servers in your cluster.
 Note that you are not restarting the machines, only the Mattermost server applications.
 A Mattermost server restart generally takes about five seconds.

 .. note::

   Do not modify configuration settings through the System Console.
-Otherwise you will have two servers with different ``config.json`` files in an HA cluster causing a refresh every time a user connects to a different app server.
+Otherwise you will have two servers with different ``config.json`` files in a high availability cluster causing a refresh every time a user connects to a different app server.

 1. Make a backup of your existing ``config.json`` file.
 2. For one of the Mattermost servers, make the configuration changes to ``config.json`` and save the file.
 Do not reload the file yet.